divio/divio-cloud-docs/how-to/django-configure-external-logging.rst

 If you don't already have a LogDNA account, visit https://logdna.com and register for a free account.
 LogDNA will provide you with an *ingestion key*.

-Set your project up locally.
-We'll assume that you are using a standard Divio project using Aldryn Django.
+Set your application up locally.
+We'll assume that you are using a standard Divio application using Aldryn Django.

 Install the ``logdna`` Python library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will need to add ``logdna`` to its requirements (strongly recommended: :ref:`pin it to a particular version
-<pinning-dependencies-good-practice>`) and rebuild the project (``docker-compose build``).
+<pinning-dependencies-good-practice>`) and rebuild the application (``docker-compose build``).

 This package provides a new logging handler (``logdna.LogDNAHandler``) that will forward log messages to LogDNA.